Estimating Conditional Distributions with Neural Networks using R package deeptrafo: Application: Autoregressive transformation models

 In the following, we compare three different forms of autoregressive transformation models.
 The most flexible model (ATM) includes the lags as interacting predictors and transformed lags in the shift term.
 The AT(3) model only includes the transformed lags in the shift term.
 Lastly, the naive \code{ColrNN} model (Colr) includes the lags as an additive linear term.
 In addition, every model contains a shift effect for \code{month}.
+The ATM and AT(3) model can currently only be fitted using \pkg{\deeptrafo}, whereas the other two models could be fitted using conventional TMs implemented in \pkg{tram}.
 We compare the three models based on their estimated transformation functions and conditional densities.
-We start by creating a factor variable \code{month} for the calendar month as well as the lags $Y_{t-p}$, $p = 1, 2, 3$ denoted by \code{y_lag_<p>}.
-AT($p$) lags are included using the internal \code{atplag()} processor. \begin{CodeChunk} \begin{CodeInput} R> lags <- c(paste0("y_lag_", 1:p, collapse = "+")) R> atplags <- c(paste0("atplag(y_lag_", 1:p, ")", collapse = "+")) \end{CodeInput} \end{CodeChunk} The formula for the ATM model is given as follows.
-We include all three lags as interacting predictors on the left-hand side of the formula and specify the \code{atplag}s on the right-hand side. \begin{CodeChunk} \begin{CodeInput} R> (fm_atm <- as.formula(paste0("y |", lags, "~ 0 + month +", atplags))) \end{CodeInput} \begin{CodeOutput} y | y_lag_1 + y_lag_2 + y_lag_3 ~ 0 + month + atplag(y_lag_1) + atplag(y_lag_2) + atplag(y_lag_3) \end{CodeOutput} \end{CodeChunk} For the AT(3) model, we include the transformed lags in the shift but not in the interacting term. \begin{CodeChunk} \begin{CodeInput} R> (fm_atp <- as.formula(paste0("y ~ 0 + month +", atplags))) \end{CodeInput} \begin{CodeOutput} y ~ 0 + month + atplag(y_lag_1) + atplag(y_lag_2) + atplag(y_lag_3) \end{CodeOutput} \end{CodeChunk} The third model (Colr) we compare is a \code{ColrNN} model which includes the raw lags as an additive shift term. \begin{CodeChunk} \begin{CodeInput} R> (fm_colr <- as.formula(paste0("y ~ 0 + month + ", lags))) \end{CodeInput} \begin{CodeOutput} y ~ 0 + month + y_lag_1 + y_lag_2 + y_lag_3 \end{CodeOutput} \end{CodeChunk} After preprocessing, the \code{temperature} dataset is saved in \code{d_ts}.
+We start by creating a factor variable \code{month} for the calendar month as well as the lags $Y_{t-p}$, $p = 1, 2, 3$ denoted by \code{y_lag_<p>} for including raw additive lags.
+AT($p$) lags are included using the internal \code{atplag()} processor. \begin{CodeChunk} \begin{CodeInput} R> lags <- c(paste0("y_lag_", 1:p, collapse = "+")) \end{CodeInput} \end{CodeChunk} The formula for the ATM model is given as follows.
+We include all three lags as interacting predictors on the left-hand side of the formula and specify the \code{atplag}s on the right-hand side. \begin{CodeChunk} \begin{CodeInput} R> (fm_atm <- as.formula(paste0("y |", lags, "~ 0 + month + atplag(1:p)"))) \end{CodeInput} \begin{CodeOutput} y | y_lag_1 + y_lag_2 + y_lag_3 ~ 0 + month + atplag(1:p) \end{CodeOutput} \end{CodeChunk} ATP lags can be conveniently included in the formula by specifying the lags inside \code{atplag()}.
+For the AT(3) model, we include the transformed lags in the shift but not in the interacting term. \begin{CodeChunk} \begin{CodeInput} R> (fm_atp <- y ~ 0 + month + atplag(1:p)) \end{CodeInput} \begin{CodeOutput} y ~ 0 + month + atplag(1:p) \end{CodeOutput} \end{CodeChunk} The third model (Colr) we compare is a \code{ColrNN} model which includes the raw lags in an additive shift term. \begin{CodeChunk} \begin{CodeInput} R> (fm_colr <- as.formula(paste0("y ~ 0 + month + ", lags))) \end{CodeInput} \begin{CodeOutput} y ~ 0 + month + y_lag_1 + y_lag_2 + y_lag_3 \end{CodeOutput} \end{CodeChunk} After preprocessing, the \code{temperature} dataset is saved in \code{d_ts}.
 We fix the support of the response to \code{min_supp = 10} and \code{max_supp = 30} and specify Bernstein polynomials of order \code{P = 6}.
 We use \code{ColrNN()} to specify all models.
-ATM and AT(3) include \code{atplag}s and the third model, Colr, does not. \begin{CodeChunk} \begin{CodeInput} R> mod_fun <- function(fm) ColrNN(fm, data = d_ts, + trafo_options = trafo_control(order_bsp = P, + support = c(min_supp, max_supp)), tf_seed = 1, + optimizer = optimizer_adam(learning_rate = 0.01)) R> mods <- lapply(list(fm_atm, fm_atp, fm_colr), mod_fun) \end{CodeInput} \end{CodeChunk} After defining the models, we proceed with training all three models.
-In addition, we include callbacks to reduce the learning rate upon encountering a plateau in the training loss, to ensure convergence of the optimization procedure. \begin{CodeChunk} \begin{CodeInput} R> fit_fun <- function(m) m |> fit(epochs = ep, callbacks = list( + callback_early_stopping(patience = 20, monitor = "val_loss"), + callback_reduce_lr_on_plateau(patience = 5)), batch_size = nrow(d_ts), + verbose = FALSE) R> lapply(mods, fit_fun) \end{CodeInput} \end{CodeChunk}
+ATM and AT(3) include \code{atplag}s and the third model, Colr, does not. \begin{CodeChunk} \begin{CodeInput} R> mod_fun <- function(fm, d) ColrNN(fm, data = d, + trafo_options = trafo_control(order_bsp = P, + support = c(min_supp, max_supp)), tf_seed = 1, + optimizer = optimizer_adam(learning_rate = 0.01)) R> mods <- lapply(list(fm_atm, fm_atp, fm_colr), mod_fun) \end{CodeInput} \end{CodeChunk} After defining the models, we proceed with training all three models.
+In addition, we include callbacks to reduce the learning rate upon encountering a plateau in the training loss, to ensure convergence of the optimization procedure. \begin{CodeChunk} \begin{CodeInput} R> fit_fun <- function(m) m |> fit(epochs = ep, callbacks = list( + callback_early_stopping(patience = 20, monitor = "val_loss"), + callback_reduce_lr_on_plateau(patience = 5)), batch_size = nrow(d_ts_lag), + verbose = FALSE) R> lapply(mods, fit_fun) \end{CodeInput} \end{CodeChunk}